VictoriaChoy/victoriachoy.github.io/earlylearning.md

 <https://thereggioapproach.weebly.com/reggio-philosophy-and-principles.html>

-John Dewey’s approach to inquire about open-ended materials through “joint learning” in a community of learners can also be found in Reggio Emilia principle (Edwards, Gandini, Forman, 1998, p.185).
+John Dewey’s approach to inquire about open-ended materials through **joint learning** in a **community of learners** can also be found in Reggio Emilia principle (Edwards, Gandini, Forman, 1998, p.185).
 According to Arleen (Dodd-Nufrio, 2017),  Reggio Emilia educators found inspiring many of the basic ideas that originated in the United States.
-Valentine (1999) further connected Dewey’s influence with the classrooms and community of Reggio Emilia.
+Valentine (1999) further connected **Dewey’s influence* with the classrooms and community of Reggio Emilia.

-Problem-based learning is also a well-known Reggio Emilia approach that is actually Dewey-inspired, for the approach’s definition that through the facility of “project work, peer collaboration, social intimacy, assuming responsibility, and self-documentation of their own learning process”, children “co-construct and negotiate knowledge” (Cockrell et al, 2000, pp. 347-363).
+**Problem-based learning** is also a well-known Reggio Emilia approach that is actually **Dewey-inspired**, for the approach’s definition that through the facility of “project work, peer collaboration, social intimacy, assuming responsibility, and self-documentation of their own learning process”, children “co-construct and negotiate knowledge” (Cockrell et al, 2000, pp. 347-363).

 ![image](https://user-images.githubusercontent.com/109213222/182643021-d4ee57b4-422f-47dd-a720-b99700ff1b27.png)